 - Decision making

-Instructors can also help find alternative modes of local transportation for those who can no longer drive.
+A DRS can also help find alternative modes of local transportation for those who can no longer drive.

 Further solutions in DR include adding the following modifications:

 - Additional mirrors

 - Pedal extensions